 Typical surface treatments for forged parts

-Typically, a product is supplied with a glass bead finish in preparation for powder coating, or glass bead finish and chemically treated for corrosion protection.
+Typically, a product is supplied with a glass bead finish in preparation for powder coating, or given a glass bead finish and chemically treated for corrosion protection.

 Due to the nature of the forging process and requirements for draft angles, product mass variations and materials, tolerances must be negotiated on a project by project basis.